svenstehle/DLN-sentiment-analysis-MLP/README.md

 # Sentiment classification with a MLP from Udacity Deep Learning Nanodegree
-Sentiment classification & how To "frame problems" for a neural network.
+Sentiment classification & how to "frame problems" for a neural network.

 ### Problem statement:
 Sentiment classification of movie reviews as positive or negative.
 Reviews have many words each, resulting in huge input vectors and training/convergence takes a long time.
 Goal is to improve both training time and accuracy.